IdentityPython/oidc-op/docs/source/contents/conf.rst

 For the first case the configuration is passed in the Token Exchange handler throught the `urn:ietf:params:oauth:grant-type:token-exchange` dictionary in token's `grant_types_supported`.

-If present, the token exchange configuration must contain a `policy` object that describes a default policy `callable` and its `kwargs` through the `""` key.
+If present, the token exchange configuration may contain a `policy` object that describes a default policy `callable` and its `kwargs` through the `""` key.
 Different callables can be optionally defined for each token type supported.